 The secret funnel formula

-However, if you first of all offer them something of value — for little or no cost, they are much more likely to respond.
+However, if you first of all offer them something of value — usually as a freebie, it’s more likely they’ll love it.

-And they will think well of you thereafter.
+And they will have you in mind.
 Because you’ve helped them.

 They have now entered your funnel…